AlphaWallet/EEVY/TOKENS.md

 ## NFT tokens

-First let's look at the 2 NFT tokens at work.
+Let's look at the NFT token at work.

-Both ETT and EOT don't necessarily have to be NFT tokens.
-However, in this project, they are.
+ETT doesn't necessarily have to be an NFT token.
+However, in this project, it is.
 This is because our users are crypto-savvy and expect tickets to be NFTs.
-These 2 tokens are linked.

-EOT serves as an token of power.
-Only official events are permitted.
-Organizers need top-level authorization to conduct events.
-This is done by giving the Event Organisers EOT tokens.
-The smart contract issuing ETTs has a mechanism in it to ensure that an ETT can only be minted if the corresponding EOT exists.

 ## Attestation Tokens